riseclipse/riseclipse.github.io/downloads.md

     %JAVA_HOME%\bin\java.exe -jar RiseClipseValidatorSCLApplication-1.2.4.jar
     PAUSE
     ![exemple](img/exemple.png)

-    and replace "Launch the jar" by "double click on the ".cmd" file
+* double click on the ".cmd" file.

-* Launch the jar.
 * Add one or more SCL files using the button in the "SCL Files" tab.
 * Optionally uncheck some OCL constraints in the "OCL Files" tab.
 * Start the validation using the Validate button in the "SCL Files" tab.